-Affordable Housing Construction: As of the end of FY 2013, the site plan for the development of The Residences at North Hill Park, to include 67 units of manufactured housing in the Mount Vernon District, was substantively approved.
-An unsolicited proposal for the site, submitted under the Virginia Public-Private Educational Facilities Infrastructure Act (PPEA), was received in FY 2012 from a private developer and is under consideration as an alternative approach through the Fairfax County Department of Purchasing and Supply Management.
-The unsolicited proposal was subsequently accepted and competing proposals were submitted in FY 2013; it is anticipated that a decision on the project will take place in FY 2014.
+Affordable Housing Construction: As of the end of FY 2014, the site plan for the development of The Residences at North Hill Park, to include 67 units of manufactured housing in the Mount Vernon District, had been approved.
+However, an unsolicited proposal for the site, submitted under the Virginia Public-Private Educational Facilities Infrastructure Act (PPEA), was received in FY 2012 from a private developer and considered as an alternative approach through the Fairfax County Department of Purchasing and Supply Management.
+The unsolicited proposal was subsequently accepted for this FCRHA-owned site and competing proposals were submitted in FY 2013.
+The FCRHA is currently in negotiations with a developer under the PPEA process; if those negotiations are successful, the next steps will include entering into an Interim Agreement with the developer.

 HCD staff briefed the Board of Supervisors' Housing Committee in June 2012 on the status of the development of six units of permanent housing at the Katherine K. Hanley Family Shelter campus in the Springfield District.
 The facility - to be known as "Kate's Place" - will be constructed in partnership with the Department of Public Works and Environmental Services.
-The construction contract has been awarded and the project is scheduled to be completed in the summer of 2014.
+Construction of Kate's Place is nearly complete.

 A rezoning application and preliminary development plan were submitted and approved for The Residences at the Government Center, a 270-unit affordable/workforce housing project on the campus of the Fairfax County Government Center in the Braddock District.
-Final site plan was submitted to Fairfax County and is under review pending approval.
-The anticipated construction start date is summer 2014.
+The project has been awarded Low-Income Housing Tax Credits, and the FCRHA has passed the final bond resolution.
+Construction is expected to begin in early 2015, pending closing on the project financing.

-In September 2013, the FCRHA opened its newest affordable housing community, Mondloch Place, featuring 19 studio units of permanent supportive housing for formerly homeless singles.
+In September 2013, the FCRHA opened its newest affordable housing community, Mondloch Place, featuring 20 studio units of permanent supportive housing for formerly homeless singles.
 Mondloch Place was developed by the Fairfax County Department of Housing and Community Development with the assistance of the Department of Public Works and Environmental Services, and constructed in the footprint of the former Mondloch House homeless shelter.
-The construction of the project was completed in 2013.

-Homeownership: The FCRHA facilitated home purchases for 42 low- and moderate-income Fairfax County first-time homebuyers in FY 2013.
+Homeownership: The FCRHA facilitated home purchases for 27 low- and moderate-income Fairfax County first-time homebuyers in FY 2014.

-Rehabilitation of FCRHA-Owned Housing: To ensure that FCRHA-owned properties are maintained to community standards, the following rehabilitation projects were completed in FY 2013:
+Rehabilitation of FCRHA-Owned Housing: To ensure that FCRHA-owned properties are maintained to community standards, the following rehabilitation projects were completed or underway in FY 2014.